-The main objectives of the Academy during the period ended 31 August 2019 are summarised below:
+The main objectives of the Academy during the period ended 31 August 2020 are summarised below:

-- To develop more effective relationships between all stakeholders to positively impact on the ethos of the academies and behaviour of pupils within the academies. - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care; - to raise the standard of educational achievement of all pupils; - to improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review - to comply with all appropriate statutory and curriculum requirements; - to maintain close links with industry and commerce; - Provide support building upon individual learning and/or areas of strength between schools to improve key aspects of performance. - Achieve best value in service delivery especially where partnership working can add value. - to conduct the Academy's business in accordance with the highest standards of integrity, probity and openness. - to provide support building upon individual learning and/or areas of strength between schools to improve key aspects of performance.
+- To develop more effective relationships between all stakeholders to positively impact on the ethos of the academies and behaviour of pupils within the academies. - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care; - to raise the standard of educational achievement of all pupils; - to improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review - to comply with all appropriate statutory and curriculum requirements; - to maintain close links with industry and commerce; - Provide support building upon individual learning and/or areas of strength between schools to improve key aspects of performance. - Achieve best value in service delivery especially where partnership working can add value. - to conduct the Academy's business in accordance with the highest standards of integrity, probity and openness. - to provide support building upon individual learning and/or areas of strength between schools to improve key aspects of performance. - The trust will strengthen its accountability structure through a review of the effectiveness of leadership and management.
+It will achieve this through developing a more effective appraisal framework.